As we will see, the road to understanding modules is through understanding the connections between modules, i.e., the maps between modules.

 Vector spaces

-We have seen that when is a field, -modules are nothing more than -vector spaces.
+We have seen that when is a field, -modules are exactly -vector spaces.
 In this context, -module morphisms are the same as -linear transformations.

 Abelian groups